maziac/DeZog/documentation/Migration.md

 # Migrate from DeZog 3.4 to DeZog 3.5
 zsim:
 - The "vsyncInterrupt" has been removed.
 It is automatically enabled if the spectrum ULA (ulaScreen = 'spectrum') is enabled.
+- "ulaScreen": The type was changed from boolean to 'spectrum' | 'zx81'.

 # Migrate from DeZog 3.3 to DeZog 3.4
 Logging: